 - 1 lb chicken strips

-- 1 tbsp feta + more for garnish
+- 1 tablespoon feta + more for garnish

 - Preheat your grill to high heat, clean, and lower to medium heat.